piyp791/BraiNet/README.md

 ### 3. Set up the web server.

-1. Install the environment dependencies.
+**1. Install the environment dependencies.**

     Python version-> 2.7

 Run the command

     pip install -r requirements.txt

 to install the environment library dependencies.

-2. Fire up the server.
+**2. Fire up the server.**

 Run the python server using the command

     FLASK_APP=hello.py flask run --host 0.0.0.0

 ### 4. Connect the device to the phone.

--Start the bluetooth service.
+1. Start the bluetooth service on the phone.

--Connect te device to the phone via bluetooth.
+2. Connect the device to the phone via bluetooth.